ghxxst-dev/DLLHoundUp/README.md

-# DLLHound
+# DLLHoundUp
-# DLL Sideloading Scanner 🔍
+# DLL Sideloading Scanner for privilege escalation 🔍

-A lightweight PowerShell-based scanner designed to identify missing or unresolved DLLs, helping you detect potential DLL sideloading vulnerabilities on your Windows system.
+A lightweight PowerShell-based scanner designed to identify missing or unresolved DLLs that will allow privilege escalation (for CVE hunting).

 ---

-## Features ✨
+## Features From Original Script ✨

 - **Dynamic Process Analysis** 🔄
   Scans all running processes and their loaded DLLs to detect missing or unresolved libraries.